Main Content

 1. Create an arrayDatastore object from the training data.

-2. Create a minibatchqueue object that takes the arrayDatastore object as input, specify a mini-batch size, and format the training data with the dimension labels 'BC' (batch, channel).
+2. Create a minibatchqueue object that takes the arrayDatastore object as input, specify the mini-batch size, to discard partial mini-batches, and that the training data has the format "BC" (batch, channel).

 ads = arrayDatastore(x,IterationDimension=1);